To those who knew Shirley Lederman, she was a Five Towns legend who had a passion and knowledge for music.

 “As much as she loved her friends and customers - many of whom came by just to say hello - Shirley’s ultimate devotion was to her family,” Spector said.

-Predeceased by her husband Larry in 1995, Lederman is survived by her children Eileen and her husband Danny, Jeffrey and his wife Beverley.
-Five grandchildren, Michael Lederman and his wife Jessica, Mindy Fenton and her husband Scott, Cari Leitner and her husband Brett, Craig Spector and his wife Erika, Stacey Sandler and her husband David, and her 12 great-grandchildren, Sammie, Alexa, Emily, Jessie, Jake, Josie, Zack, Max, Mason, Rylee, Jordyn and Hazel.
+Predeceased by her husband Larry in 1995, Lederman is survived by her children Eileen and her husband Danny, Jeffrey and his wife Beverly, five grandchildren, Michael Lederman and his wife Jessica, Mindy Fenton and her husband Scott, Cari Leitner and her husband Brett, Craig Spector and his wife Erika, Stacey Sandler and her husband David, and her 12 great-grandchildren, Sammie, Alexa, Emily, Jessie, Jake, Josie, Zack, Max, Mason, Rylee, Jordyn and Hazel.
+She was also a loving sister and sister-in-law to Sylvia Schulman and Flori Goodman.

 “Shirley will be remembered for her unending love, her strength and her deep sense of family,” she said.
 “She will be remembered especially by her grandchildren, for instilling in them an everlasting legacy: the gift of music.”

-A graveside service for Lederman was held at Wellwood cemetery in West Babylon.
+A graveside service for Lederman was held at Wellwood cemetery in West Babylon, it was officated by Rabbi Charles Rudansky.